For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Demonstrate kotahitanga in action.
+- Consistently demonstrate kotahitanga in action

-- Apply and evaluate self management strategies in a movement context.
+- Apply and evaluate self management strategies in a movement context

-- Analyse influences on physical activity and the effects on hauora.
+- Analyse influences on physical activity and the effects on hauora

-- Explain how the body functions and allows for movement and physical activity.
+- Explain how the body functions and allows for movement and physical activity

-- Demonstrate movement skills in a variety of contexts.
+- Demonstrate movement skills in a variety of contexts

 Assessment